Corrector Yui: Correctors

 Corrector Software No. 6, The Archiver.
-A pacifist old man who claims himself to be a "Peace Defender", who ironically has a knack for building destructive weapons.
-At first he disliked Yui for destroying the solitude he gained at the remote area he inhabited, but later he helped her drive away Grosser's Corruptors by lending her his power.
-His power enables Yui to access the Fire Element Suit, with the "Flame Bomber" projectile attack.
-A wise person, he always speaks what he feels is right, even if it makes conflict with the other Correctors.
-In the 2nd season, from his data, the villain cloned him to wreak havoc on the ComNet, giving the distraction they needed to carry out their plan.
+A pacifist old man who calls himself a "Peace Defender", but ironically has a knack for building destructive weapons.
+He initially dislikes Yui for destroying his solitude in the remote area he inhabited, but later helps her drive away Grosser's Corruptors by lending her his power.
+His power enables Yui to access the Fire Element Suit and the "Flame Bomber" projectile attack.
+A wise person, he always speaks what he feels is right, even if it causes conflict with the other Correctors.
+In the second season, the Corrupters use his data to clone him, wreaking havoc on the ComNet and causing the distraction they needed to carry out their plan.